Python DataFrame In Data Science

 print(filtered_df)

-# Grouping by City and calculating the mean Age
+# Grouping by City and finding average Age

 grouped_df = df.groupby('City')['Age'].mean()